Waiting for Remus to respond, it felt like my future hung upon his answer. Was I too bold, asking for a honeymoon without a wedding?

-"What a brilliant criminal you would have made," said Remus, kissing my cheek.
+"What a brilliant criminal you would have made."
+Remus kissed my cheek.

 Tom, pouring coffee, handed us mugs with a smile.
-"She plays Dark wizard in training better than anyone," he told Remus.
+"She plays Dark wizard in training better than anyone."

 "I don't like to brag, but I have evaded capture more than any Auror on record."
 I blew on the backs of my fingers and rubbed them against my chest.

 Remus and Tom chuckled.
-My 'modest' smile faded when I saw Evan standing just inside the kitchen, eyebrows raised.
+My smile faded when I saw Evan standing just inside the kitchen, eyebrows raised.
 "Doesn't it worry your superiors, how good you are at being Dark?" he asked.
-"Aren't they afraid you'll turn, like your cousin?"
+"Aren't they afraid you'll turn like your cousin?"

 "Sirius didn't turn and you know it," I said levelly.